 I would like to thank David Carlson, Nicholas Pippenger, and John Savage for helpful correspondence regarding their papers on pebbling, and Eli Ben-Sasson and Johan Håstad for stimulating discussions about pebbling and proof complexity.
-I am also grateful to the CCC '10 anonymous referees for useful suggestions and comments.
+I am also most grateful to the CCC'10 and TOCL anonymous referees for a wealth of useful suggestions and comments.